AtaGowani/redacteduser/about.md

 **It’s not about going full tin-foil hat.
 It’s about knowing what’s watching you, and choosing when (or if) you want to be seen.**

-So if you’ve ever felt creeped out by how well your phone knows you...
-If you’ve ever wondered how much Facebook actually has on you...
-Or if you just want to make your digital life a little more yours again — You’re in the right place.
+So if you’ve ever felt creeped out by how well your phone knows you...if you’ve ever wondered how much Facebook actually has on you...or if you just want to make your digital life a little more yours again - You’re in the right place.

 No shame.
 No judgment.
 No jargon.
 Just a slow, intentional exit from the machine.